This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 For protein, fried chicken is very popular and available as street food just about everywhere.
 Another popular chicken preparation is pepian, which has a delicious pumpkin-seed (pepita) based sauce.
 Eggs are popular, too, and on the coasts you’ll find fresh seafood.

 Vegetables are very, very fresh but usually considered an after thought, which is a shame.
 Don’t be afraid to order off-menu or extra sides if you want some…prices are so low, you can afford to special order!
+The fresh fruit is also amazing and easy to find.

 What should I see?
 Anything overrated?